UMI-on-Air: Embodiment-Aware Guidance for Embodiment-Agnostic Visuomotor Policies: Experimental Results

 \subsection{Real-world Experiments}

 We next address our second research question: \textit{does EADP enable reliable transfer of UMI-trained policies to real-world UAMs?} To this end, we evaluate on three aerial manipulation tasks (Fig.~\ref{fig:real_world_tasks}) that span precision, robustness, and long-horizon execution, followed by a cross-environment generalization test.
 We conducted experiments using a fully actuated hexarotor drone with a $4$ DoF manipulator and a gripper.
 A motion capture system provides the drone state, while the EE state is computed using forward kinematics.
+Policy inference runs on an NVIDIA RTX 4070Ti at approximately 1.5\,Hz; the MPC executes on CPU at 50\,Hz, interpolating between asynchronously published reference waypoints.
 Fig.~\ref{fig:experiment_all_image} summarizes results across all trials.

 \paragraph{Peg-in-Hole.} We evaluate on a 4\,cm hole with a 2\,cm peg, with randomized starting positions and a 3\,min timeout.
 While the baseline DP failed due dropped peg or a timeout, EADP succeeded on all five trials (5/5).
 By incorporating controller feedback, EADP generated trajectories that avoided premature release and improved timing during insertion.